RobloxAPI/testfiles/spec/README.md

 	Value: 10

 #### float
-A floating point number in the shortest representation (`%g`).
+A floating point number in a decimal format, following rules similar to printf.

-	Value: -0.125
-	Value: 3.14159
+Single precision uses `%.9g` as the formatter, and double precision uses `%.17g`.

+	Single: 3.14159274
+	Single: 99003.7812
+	Single: -0.555555582
+	Double: 3.1415926535897931
+	Double: 99003.78125
+	Double: -0.55555555555555558

+Rounding currently uses half-to-even.
+If you have an implementation that uses half-away-to-zero or some other odd behavior, see issue #1.

 #### bytes
 A sequence of bytes displayed on multiple lines.
 The first line is a "Length"